 Verification for Chapter 30, 1607, and 1606 recipients: Once you are certified, you must verify your enrollment with the USDVAat the end of each month before you will receive payment.
 Be sure to verify exact start and end dates for any session classes that are shorter or extend beyond the regular semester.

 To verify enrollment, go to the Web Automated Verification of Enrollment (WAVE) or call 1-877-823-2378.

-If you notice either class dates or credit amounts are incorrect while verifying please contact the Veteran Certifying Official by e-mail or phone (651-793-1226).
+If you notice either class dates or credit amounts are incorrect while verifying, please email the Veteran Certifying Official or call 651-793-1226.